techmindsslltd-afk/Academic-Credential-Verification-SL/README.md

 ## ⛓️ Blockchain Integration

-CertChain uses a decentralized approach to credential verification inspired by the **Solana Attestation Service (SAS)**.
+ACV-SL uses a decentralized approach to credential verification inspired by the **Solana Attestation Service (SAS)**.
 This ensures that once a credential is issued, its proof is immutable and verifiable without relying solely on the central database.

 ### How it Works:
 1.  **Attestation Generation**: When a credential status is set to `ISSUED`, the system automatically triggers the `BlockchainService`.